SurajSonawane2415/MazeBlaze/documention/README.md

 vTaskDelay(10 / portTICK_PERIOD_MS); //Delay
 ```
-This allowed the task to complete within its designated time frame, preventing the watchdog from triggering.
+This allowed the task to be completed within its designated time frame, preventing the watchdog from triggering.

 **2:  Unable to turn after detecting a node**
-- **Description:** When bot detects the node after that bot didn't taking turn.
-This error was ocuure because the bot's PWM for turn was 40, which was insufficient to turn, pwm should be grater than 55 for our case.
-Because when the PWM value was set to 40, it likely provided a relatively low average power to the motors, which resulted in the bot's motors not being able to generate enough torque or force to turn effectively.
+- **Description:** When the bot detects the node after that bot doesn't take a turn.
+This error was caused because the bot's PWM for the turn was 40, which was insufficient to turn, pwm should be greater than 55 for our case.
+When the PWM value was set to 40, it likely provided a relatively low average power to the motors, which resulted in the bot's motors not being able to generate enough torque or force to turn effectively.

 ![nt-gif](https://github.com/SurajSonawane2415/MazeBlaze/assets/129578177/67c8f461-ac9d-493d-bc50-9db837a9c552)
 - **Solution:** We solved the error by increasing the PWM (Pulse Width Modulation) value from 40 to 70 in the motor control configuration, as shown in the following snippet of code: